The Landau equation as a Gradient Flow: Introduction

 Similar to H-solutions our approach will also be based on the entropy dissipation \eqref{eq:entprod}.
 Following De Giorgi's minimizing movement ideas \cite{ambrosio_min,ambrosio_gradient_2008-1}, we characterize the Landau equation by its associated Energy Dissipation Inequality.
 More specifically, we show that weak solutions to \eqref{eq:lan} with initial data $f_0$ are completely determined by the following functional inequality:

 where $|\dot{f}|^2_{d_L}(s)$ stands for the metric derivative associated to the Landau metric defined above.
 Our analysis is also largely inspired by Erbar's approach in viewing the Boltzmann equation as a gradient flow~\cite{erbar_gradient_2016} and recent numerical simulations of the homogeneous Landau equation in~\cite{carrillo_particle_2019} based on a regularized version of \eqref{eq:gradflow}.
-In contrast with the classical 2-Wasserstein metric, one of the main features of the Landau equation \eqref{eq:lan} and metric \eqref{dlmetric} is that they are non-local.
+In contrast with the classical 2-Wasserstein metric, one of the main features of the Landau equation~\eqref{eq:lan} and metric~\eqref{dlmetric} is that they are non-local.
+To be precise, gradient flow theory has been successfully applied to the study of many non-local PDEs~\cite{carrillo_confinement_2012,BCC08,CLSS10} by viewing them as gradient flows of appropriate energy functionals with respect to the 2-Wasserstein metric.
+The novelty in this work is the construction of the \textit{non-local} metric $d_L$ with respect to which~\eqref{eq:lan} can be viewed as the gradient flow of $\mathcal{H}$.
 Hence, the convergence analysis usually relying on convexity and lower-semi continuity needs to be adapted to deal with the non-locality of this equation.
 In particular, our characterization Theorem~\ref{thm:fullequiv} is based in using (expected) a-priori estimates to deal with the non-locality through appropriate bounds.

 On the other hand, the state of the art related to the uniqueness for the Landau equation depends on the range of values $\gamma$ may take.
 In the cases of hard potentials or Maxwellian, the uniqueness theory is very well understood due to Villani and the third author~\cite{desvillettes_spatially_2000-1,desvillettes_spatially_2000,villani_spatially_1998}.
 In the soft potential case, one of the first major contributions to the general theory of the spatially inhomogeneous Landau equation ($\gamma \geq -3$) was the global existence and uniqueness result by Guo~\cite{guo_landau_2002}.
 This result was achieved in a perturbative framework with high regularity assumptions on the initial data.
 Through probabilistic arguments, the next major improvement to uniqueness for $\gamma \in (-3,0)$ came from Fournier and Gu\'erin~\cite{fournier_well-posedness_2009}.
 Their result established uniqueness in a class of solutions that shrinks as $\gamma$ decreases towards $-3$, as more $L^p$ and moments assumptions are needed.
 In their proof, uniqueness is shown by proving stability with respect to the 2-Wasserstein metric.